BenefitElect Data Breach Exposes Sensitive Personal Information Including Social Security Numbers

 BenefitElect

-On April 2, 2025, Coalesce LLC dba BenefitElect, an Oregon-based benefits administration and HR software provider, discovered suspicious activity within its systems that exposed personally identifiable information (PII) of at least 1,396 individuals, including 147 residents of Massachusetts.
+On April 2, 2025, Coalesce LLC dba BenefitElect, an Oregon-based benefits administration and HR software provider, discovered suspicious activity within its systems that exposed personally identifiable information (PII) of at least 4,054 residents of Texas, 147 residents of Massachusetts, and two residents of New Hampshire.

-A thorough investigation, aided by third-party cybersecurity specialists, revealed that the compromised files contained sensitive benefits eligibility and onboarding census information including names, addresses, dates of birth, social security numbers and financial account information.
+A thorough investigation, aided by third-party cybersecurity specialists, revealed that the compromised files contained sensitive benefits eligibility and onboarding census information including names, addresses, dates of birth, social security numbers, health insurance information, and financial account information.

-Beginning in October 2025, the company disclosed the data breach to the Attorneys General offices in Massachusetts, California, Oregon and New Hampshire.
+Beginning in October 2025, the company disclosed the data breach to the attorneys general offices in California (Updated), Massachusetts, New Hampshire (updated), Oregon, Texas, and Vermont.
 The U.S Department of Health and Human Services have also released a disclosure on October 15, 2025.

 BenefitElect's response

 To support those affected, BenefitElect is offering complimentary credit monitoring and identity theft protection services through IDX.
 Impacted individuals received instructions and an enrollment code to activate these services.
-BenefitElect is encouraging everyone affected to remain vigilant by monitoring account statements, reviewing credit reports and enrolling in the provided identity protection services.
+Affected individuals are encouraged to remain vigilant by monitoring account statements, reviewing credit reports and enrolling in the provided identity protection services.

 Given the nature of the breach, a ransomware attack involving the exfiltration of files containing sensitive PII and financial information, affected individuals should consider placing a fraud alert or credit freeze with the major credit bureaus.